Nexiga data finder

 Telecommunications type dominant

-(the dominated of the 3 telecommunication types is indicated)
+The dominant of the three telecommunication types is specified.

 *Building